daltonkdwyer/Planetary/readme.md

 Thursday night:
     - Possibly the first person is sending ice candidates into oblivian.
     - And then when the second person connects he doesn't get any?

+    Asked Micheal:
+        - Sounds like your suspician is correct.
+Look at the MDN Web Doc at the bottom of this page: https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity
+        - First you send the SDP's to each other.
+        - AND THEN you set the local description, which fires off the ice candidates